Ralph-looping a math paper to (attempt to) win a pub argument

 The math holds up better than I expected in some places, and worse in others.
 The single-player case lands as a clean Blackwell-style sufficiency result.
 The team-game case lifts under a conditional-independence assumption on player information states given the placement vector.
 Hold'em itself violates that assumption substantively, so the strongest version of my pub claim is, regretfully, a conjecture rather than a theorem.

 Flipping between judge-agents and writing agents, I received pushback on a subset claim Claude had been waving past for several drafts, which sent it into a set of enumeration scripts on reduced/toy decks.
 The result was a small, somewhat humbling detour: the cleanest version of "richer signal beats current rank" turns out to be incomparable.
 Whoops.
 The practical recommendation still stands.
 The clean proof I wanted does not.
 I haven't won yet.
-If anyone's up for it, feel free to prove!
-And if you do, please do reach out.
+If anyone's up for it, feel free to improve it!

 The PDF is here.
 It's quite short, and I enjoyed taking a tabletop hunch to "I see exactly where my proof stops" in a few mornings.